Hello, we’re excited you’re here!

 2. You will temporally park your bus, van or car.
 Only 1-2 adult leaders from each group enters the check-in to complete check-in for their entire group.
 Students and other adults will wait outside.

-Once Check-in is completed, Momentum volunteers will help lead your group’s transportation to the dorms assigned to your group where you will unload your luggage and move into the dorm.
+Once Check-in is completed, you will head to your dorms assigned to your group where you will unload your luggage and move in.

 We suggest you designate a regrouping time/location after your group moves into the dorm (keeping in mind that youth workers attend an orientation meeting at 5:00).